January energy is a real thing, and it doesn’t last long.

 Traditional web agencies need to charge £100+ a month because their business model requires it.
 WordPress needs database servers, security plugins, performance optimisation, and developer time to keep the whole precarious stack from falling over when WordPress releases its weekly update.

-Static site generation means there’s no database to secure, no plugins to update, and no performance to optimise - the site is pre-generated and sitting on a CDN, ready to serve.
+Static site generation means there’s no database to secure, no plugins to update, and no performance to optimise - the site is pre-generated and sitting on a global network, ready to serve.
 The infrastructure overhead that justifies agency pricing simply doesn’t exist anymore.

 That’s why £49 a month works.